At the start of Bonnie Schlachte's ballet classes, she leads a series of barre exercises.

 Another key component of her method is patience.

-Periodically, an autistic child new to the class has a breakdown, but this is familiar territory for her.
+Periodically, a child with autism, new to the class has a breakdown, but this is familiar territory for her.
 She's able to calm the child and get the class moving within 30 seconds.

 This class also works because Schlachte has an army of volunteers -- often enough to work one-on-one with each child in class.
 Most of them are high school dancers who started off trying to rack up community service hours.